microsoft/ComplianceUtility/Manuals/3.2.0/Manual-Win.md

 # Support <a name="support"></a>

-When creating the 'Unified Labeling Support Tool', great care was taken to ensure quality and functionality.
+When creating the 'Information Protection Utility', great care was taken to ensure quality and functionality.
 Extensive tests were carried out before publication to intercept and handle any errors.
 However, there is no guarantee that an error will not occur in a wide variety of configurations and environments.

-Should you ever encounter a problem with the 'Unified Labeling Support Tool', please visit the [support page](https://github.com/microsoft/UnifiedLabelingSupportTool/blob/main/SUPPORT.md) on the project site.
+Should you ever encounter a problem with the 'Information Protection Utility', please visit the [support page](https://github.com/microsoft/InformationProtectionUtility/blob/main/SUPPORT.md) on the project site.

 ### Microsoft Support Policy <a name="support-policy"></a>

-Under this policy, the 'Unified Labeling Support Tool' remains in support if the following criteria are met:
+Under this policy, the 'Information Protection Utility' remains in support if the following criteria are met:

-* You're using the [lastet version](https://aka.ms/UnifiedLabelingSupportTool/Latest) of the 'Unified Labeling Support Tool'.
+* You're using the [lastet version](https://aka.ms/InformationProtectionUtility/Latest) of the 'Information Protection Utility'.
 * You must be licensed with a product or service that uses a [Microsoft Information Protection subscription](https://learn.microsoft.com/en-us/office365/servicedescriptions/azure-information-protection#available-plans).

 ### How to file issues and get help <a name="get-help"></a>

-The 'Unified Labeling Support Tool' uses GitHub [Issues](https://github.com/microsoft/UnifiedLabelingSupportTool/issues) to track problems and feature requests.
+The 'Information Protection Utility' uses GitHub [Issues](https://github.com/microsoft/InformationProtectionUtility/issues) to track problems and feature requests.

-Please check for [known issues](https://github.com/microsoft/UnifiedLabelingSupportTool/blob/main/SUPPORT.md#known-issues) before submitting new issues to avoid duplicates.
+Please check for [known issues](https://github.com/microsoft/InformationProtectionUtility/blob/main/SUPPORT.md#known-issues) before submitting new issues to avoid duplicates.

-For new issues, file your bug or feature request as a [new Issue](https://github.com/microsoft/UnifiedLabelingSupportTool/issues/new).
+For new issues, file your bug or feature request as a [new Issue](https://github.com/microsoft/InformationProtectionUtility/issues/new).
 Please describe the Issue as detailed as possible.
 A screenshot of the error and/or a step-by-step description of how to reproduce a problem would be very helpful for this.

 <br>
 <br>